ibishek/personal-finanace-system/README.md

 ## Bugs and Errors

 If you discover any bugs and errors within this project, please do not hesitate to raise an [issue](https://github.com/ibishek/personal-finanace-system/issues/new/choose).
 All issues are corrected as soon as possible.
 Your simple effort could help us to make this project better.
+By default debug is false, however, you can change it in .env.

 ## Security Vulnerabilities